ImperiumSoft-Maintenance/Legacy-CMD/README.md

-# LB-Terminal
+# LB-CMD
-LB-Terminal is a backport of the modern Command Prompt to Windows XP* and up.
+LB-CMD is a backport of the modern Command Prompt to Windows XP* and up.